Kickstart your career with biology

 What to Expect

-Choose one of four tracks: General Biology, Pre-Health Sciences, Ecology, or Secondary Education
+Choose one of three tracks: General Biology, Pre-Health Sciences, or Secondary Education

 You’ll take a core of biology courses covering organismal biology, genetics, molecular biology, physiology, ecology and evolution.
 Then you can develop depth in any area of interest through upper-level classes and research.